shanali9008/EduBot/README.md

-# EduBot 📚🤖
+# EduBot

-Ask questions about a PDF book or a YouTube video, and get answers based only on that content.
+A study buddy, ask questions and get answers accordingly.

-You upload a PDF or paste a YouTube link, EduBot reads it, and then you can ask it questions in plain English.
-It only answers from what's actually in the source — if the answer isn't there, it says so instead of guessing.
+You upload a PDF/book or paste a YouTube link, EduBot reads it, and then you can ask it questions in plain English.
+It only answers from what's actually in the source.

 ## How it works